LabKey/tutorialModules/demo/README.md

 Clone the tutorialModules repo into `/server/modules` directory and add the directory in `settings.gradle`.
 You can then build this module using the [LabKey Gradle build].
 This will install necessary packages, generate resources and put resources in correct LabKey module's directories.

-There are two example React pages at
+There are two example React pages:
 - http://localhost:8080/labkey/home/demo-helloWorld.view?
 - http://localhost:8080/labkey/home/demo-todoList.view?

+Also, this module has an example of using the todoList page in a LabKey webpart.

 <a name="functionality"></a>
 # Functionality Overview
 The compilation and packaging of this module, including the NPM/webpack build, is done with the standard LabKey Gradle build.
-Gradle will use the Node and NPM version defined in \<projectHome\>/gradle.properties to run the `build-prod` script defined in package.json.
+Gradle will use the Node and NPM version defined in `\<projectHome\>/gradle.properties` to run the `build-dev` script defined in package.json.
 Note: Gradle does not install Node/NPM globally.
 To run NPM commands outside of Gradle you will need to have Node/NPM installed locally.
-For more information on what "scripts" the LabKey Gradle build expects from the module package.json file, see the [Node.js Build Dependency] documentation page.
+For more information on what `scripts` the LabKey Gradle build expects from the module package.json file, see the [Node.js Build Dependency] documentation page.

-The webpack production build will compile TypeScript and JavaScript files, as well as CSS and SCSS files, and bundle them independently for each webpack entry point.
-The bundled resources will be placed in the appropriate LabKey directory for web resources.
-The production build will also generate the necessary LabKey HTML files, including the containing elements for the React apps, as well as the necessary view.xml files to make the bundled React and CSS files available to the appropriate LabKey React pages.
+The webpack build will compile TypeScript and JavaScript files, as well as CSS and SCSS files, and bundle them independently for each module entry point, see example at `demo/src/client/entryPoints.js`.
+The bundled resources will be placed in the appropriate LabKey directory for web resources, see example at `resources/web/demo/gen/`.
+The build will also generate the necessary LabKey HTML files, including the containing elements for the React apps, as well as the necessary `view.xml` files to make the bundled React and CSS files available to the appropriate LabKey React pages, see example at `resources/views/`.

 <a name="devServer"></a>
 ## Development Server